 Sponsorship is a popular method of marketing a product or a brand and can give the sponsor greater exposure to a wider audience than the more usual advertising methods.

 Sponsorship can take a number of different forms – for example, an individual or business might sponsor an event, an individual, a team or another company – the list is almost endless.
-Sponsorship is not just about sport either and a sponsorship deal can arise in a number of different contexts, with the core principles largely transferable between sectors.
+Sponsorship deals can arise in a number of different contexts (not just sport), with the core principles largely transferable between sectors.

-- Check whether the contracting party has the right to grant the sponsorship rights to the event and if necessary, obtain warranties to this effect.
+- Check whether the contracting sponsored party has the legal capacity and right to grant the sponsorship rights to the sponsor and, if necessary, obtain warranties to this effect.

 - Consider carefully the impact if the counterparty is an offshore entity.
-This is not unusual in a sporting context (e.g. sports people can undertake their commercial arrangements through offshore companies set up for tax purposes), which may mean that the sponsor requires additional comfort.
+This is not unusual in some sectors (e.g. in a sporting context, some sportspeople can undertake their commercial arrangements through offshore companies set up for tax purposes), which may mean that the sponsor requires additional comfort.
 For example, offshore image rights companies can attract the attention of tax authorities, so a sponsor may wish to include an indemnity for tax-related matters.

-- Does the sponsor have exclusivity in a particular category/ product area as part of a multi-sponsor approach?
-If so, does the category accurately reflect the sponsor’s business or will there need to be careful drafting to ensure that the exclusivity wording does not cut across sponsor business operations?
+- Consider whether the sponsor should have exclusivity in a particular category/product area as part of a multi-sponsor approach.
+If so, does the category accurately reflect the sponsor's business or will there need to be careful drafting to ensure that the exclusivity wording does not cut across sponsor business operations?

 - Is the sponsor part of a multi-tiered sponsor approach, where different sponsors are granted a rights package dependent on financial contribution?
-Does this create issues for the sponsor (e.g. possible overlap with competitors or categories)?
+Consider if this creates issues for the sponsor (e.g. possible overlap with competitors or categories).

-- Are there are any restrictions which the sponsor wishes to impose on its competitors who may also want to sponsor the event?
+- Consider whether there are any restrictions which the sponsor wishes to impose (or try to impose) on potential competitors.

 - official supplier (e.g. provision of kit)